Karel Kryl: Biography

 Kryl left Czechoslovakia in 1969 to attend a music festival at Waldeck Castle in West Germany.
 Faced with certainty of imprisonment in his homeland, he decided to apply for political asylum and stay abroad.
 His second album, Rakovina (meaning "Cancer" in Czech) was banned in Czechoslovakia; however, copies were smuggled into the country and circulated widely.
 The title song, and other songs on the album, reflected on the paralysis that brought the nation of the Prague Spring on its knees and into a new subjugation; they reference the self-sacrifice of Jan Palach as well as the brutal suppression by the Czechoslovak police of peaceful protests on the first anniversary of the 1968 invasion.
-Kryl attained a second, German, graduation in 1973 and went on to study art history and journalism at the Ludwig Maximilian University in Munich, though he never attained a title.
-For the majority of his time in exile, Kryl worked for Radio Free Europe and released a number of albums during this period.
+Kryl attained a second, German, graduation in 1973 and went on to study art history and journalism at LMU Munich, though he never attained a title.
+For the majority of his time in exile, Kryl worked for Radio Free Europe and released numerous albums during this period.
 Though his albums were banned in Czechoslovakia and not played on government-controlled radio stations, many of his songs became iconic back in his homeland, where listening to his records or singing his songs became a major component of underground protest.
 Kryl went on several tours across Scandinavia, North America and Australia.
 During this time, he composed songs not only in his native Czech, but also in Polish and German.

 In the enthusiastic November days of 1989, during the Velvet Revolution, Kryl returned to Czechoslovakia to attend his mother's funeral.
-At first he was thrilled with the end of totalitarianism, but he soon became openly disappointed with the course of transformation of the politics and society.
+At first, he was thrilled with the end of totalitarianism, but he soon became openly disappointed with the course of transformation of the politics and society.
 He continued to write protest songs (e.g. Demokracie, "Democracy") criticising politicians and others responsible for the failure of the country's transition to an authentic democracy, especially those who left the Communist party in or after 1989 and suddenly became 'democrats'.
 Kryl also attacked those who sought to manipulate the Czech and Slovak citizens by nationalist catchphrases and lies about economic transformation.
 Due to the conditions in the country that he considered unbearable, he decided to leave for Germany again.
 On 3 March 1994, just a month before his fiftieth birthday, Karel Kryl died of a heart attack in a Munich hospital.